Are looking for answers to the “Never Should You” quiz sent by mail to you? Check your answers here

 When shortlisting schools you are looking at, also take into consideration the specific offerings.
 There are ones that have a very rigid structured curriculum and ones that offer a more flexible option; there are ones with one long capstone project and others with several short duration ones; ones with foundation courses intensively discussed in just the first semester and ones with extensive discussions throughout the first year; ones that are popular for one industry and others popular for a particular functional expertise.
 Weigh all these factors in light of what your career objectives are – read through the school’s website and talk to alumni and student ambassadors for the information.

-2. When should I submit my application?
+2. When should I submit my application to business schools?

 Two things to keep in mind – You need to submit the application (a) at the earliest possible moment (b) when your application is at its best.